The Optimist’s Manifesto

 Our Favorite Bookstores

-Check out the list below to see some of our favorite bookstores all over the country (and some others too).
+Check out the list below to see some of my favorite bookstores all over the country (and some others too).

 And ask for The Optimist’s Manifesto at your favorite local bookstore.